 Do You Treat Men too, or Just Women?

 While my primary focus is on women’s health, men have always made up a significant percentage of my clientele.
 I am happy to help anyone I can– I am a Family Practice massage therapist, working with all ages!
-It’s been my pleasure to work with over 200 women, men, children, and babies in the Rota community.
+It’s been my pleasure to work with hundreds of women, men, children, and babies in the Rota community.

 Do You Do Regular and Deep Tissue Massage?

 I do not.
 There are other gifted individuals in this community that offer these services, and I will happily give you a referral if that is what you need.
 As I have developed my skills over the years, I have found that I can achieve much better results using very little force and working with the body’s own self-healing mechanisms– so I feel that it’s in the best interest of my clients to use the gentle manual therapies I feel will best help with the problems they come to me with.
 That said, I DO offer abdominal massage, which is often combined with other specialized techniques for dealing with reproductive and digestive issues, and I also have some specialized massage techniques for helping clients recover from surgical scarring and other special issues.
 So I incorporate massage into my work, but do not offer a full session of only massage.

 Do I Have to Get Undressed for a Bodywork Session With You?

 No, you get to keep all of your clothes on!
 I just have people wear comfortable workout-type clothes that I can work through.

 What Do I Have to Do During a Session?